Mosque Name: Cordoba Mosque

 Description:

 The Great Mosque of Cordoba was considered a wonder of the medieval world by both Muslims and Christians.
-Built on a Visigothic site, which was probably the site of an earlier Roman temple, the Great Mosque of Cordoba was begun between 784 and 786 during the reign of ‘Abd al-Rahman I, who escaped from Syria to the Iberian Peninsula after his family was massacred by a rival political dynasty.
+The mosque was built on an ancient site where building materials were readily available, with construction starting in 784 and completion in 786, under the direction of ‘Abd al-Rahman I, who escaped from Syria to the Iberian Peninsula after his family was massacred by a rival political dynasty.

 As you can see, the qibla of this mosque points parallel to a line drawn between Petra and Mecca